Purchases made through links earn us a small commission, at no extra cost to you.

 For more winter photos of Jasper, visit Winter in Jasper- A Frosty Photo Series

 So, there you have it- our favourite winter activities in Jasper!
 Of course, this is not all there is to do during a winter getaway in Jasper.
-There are some great skating rinks (check out Pyramid Lake) and opportunities to go on wildlife tours, sleigh rides, fat biking, ice climbing and dog sledding.
+There are opportunities to go on wildlife tours, sleigh rides, fat biking, ice climbing and dog sledding.

 Even though we make annual trips to Jasper in the winter, we still have only scratched the surface of all there is to do here!